 My tendency toward social activism and human services became more focused after having my first and only child in 2009.
 In her second year I began a Master’s degree in Counseling Psychology at Yorkville University and am now registered as a Psychologist with the College of Alberta Psychologists.
 It has been in this way that I have been able to turn social activism into transformation of lives one at a time.
 Humbled by the constant desire for people to live and love, despite trauma and despair, is one of my greatest inspirations.

 And then there was yoga.
 No matter what fluctuated in my life, there was yoga.
 No matter what trauma or exultation – there was yoga.
-My primary teacher, Dawn Kilarski, was not a celebrity, she had no facebook posse, nor twitter fame.
-She retired this year, from teaching yoga, and leaves a legacy of depth, embodiment, spirituality and enchantment in her wake.
+My primary teacher, Dawn Kilarski, was not a celebrity, she had no Facebook posse, nor Instagram fame.
+She retired recently, from teaching yoga, and leaves a legacy of depth, embodiment, spirituality and enchantment in her wake.
 She is a tiny woman with a giant capacity for God.
 I am eternally grateful for her influence and consider myself very fortunate to have found her at 22 years old and became ushered into deeper conversation with my inward path through her.
 I have had many other influences that have affected me in much the same ways.
 My therapist, Barry Vall, mentored me in the ways of spirit, helping me to become more and more myself over the years.
-My beloved friends, my daughter and my soul mate are my constant teachers – who show me myself, challenge me and love me into being more fully human every day.
+My beloved friends, my daughter are my constant teachers who show me myself, challenge me and love me into being more fully human every day.

 In addition to Dawn I have studied yoga at the Salt Spring Centre of Yoga with Baba Hari Dass, with Mary Jo Fetterly, Jennifer Steed, David McAmmond and most extensively with Sandra Sammartino whose emphasis on the emotional body has been a huge influence in my life.